Women Talk About What It's Like to Take a Grown Man's Virginity

-The door was barricaded, I was pissed.
+The door was barricaded, and I was drunk.
 After some promising foreplay and a few singular thrusts, it was clear that would be the sum of it.
 My dress was pushed up around my hips; I mentally shrugged.
 He was propped up, lying half on top of me.
-His blinking eyes had a sheen of elation, like he was seeing his surroundings – my messy room, me, the world – after a lifetime of being blind.
+His blinking eyes had a sheen of elation, like he was seeing his surroundings—my messy room, me, the world—after a lifetime of being blind.

 Videos by VICE

 After that night, I would inadvertently take the virginity of a number of grown men.
-Men in their early twenties, their late twenties and their early thirties.
-One guy from work, someone off Tinder, grown men with real jobs and large friend groups; never someone you’d look at and think, ‘They are a certifiable 30-year-old virgin.’
+Men in their early 20s, their late 20s, and their early 30s.
+One guy from work, someone off Tinder, grown men with real jobs and large friend groups.
+It was never someone you’d look at and think, He’s a certifiable 30-year-old virgin.

-On each occasion, the night would fumble along and we’d do the thing, and I’d always be told after the act itself: over coffee in the morning or a week later in a drunken outpouring of emotion.
+On each occasion, the night would be fumbling along.
+I’d be told after the act itself—over coffee in the morning or a week later in a drunken outpouring of emotion.
 Upon finding out, I’d feel various things, none of which make me sound like a nice person.
 I’d been lied to, first and foremost.
 I’d been tricked into a role of responsibility.
-It’s understandably hard for a virginal man, gay or straight, living in a hyper-sexualised society where male promiscuity is lauded, to admit that they haven’t yet had sex – but, really, letting someone know that you’re about to take their virginity is, obviously, the decent thing to do.
+It’s understandably hard for a virginal man, gay or straight, living in a hyper-sexualized society where male promiscuity is lauded, to admit that he hasn’t yet had sex—but, really, letting someone know that you’re about to take his or her virginity is, obviously, the decent thing to do.

 A VERY UNROMANTIC DEFLOWERING

 It was a beautiful summer and the last one I’d be spending in London before moving away.
 I started hanging out with this guy through mutual friends.
-We went on a date and afterwards I asked him back to my flat.
-On the bus he said that he didn’t usually do stuff like that.
+We went on a date, and afterward, I asked him back to my apartment.
+On the bus, he said that he didn’t usually do stuff like that.
 I told him that was fine, thinking he meant hooking up on a first date.

-We got back to mine and had sex, and afterwards he said he’d never actually done it before.
-It wasn’t terrible or anything, and I don’t think I’d have realised he was a virgin if he hadn’t told me.
+We got back to mine and had sex, and afterward, he said he’d never actually done it before.
+It wasn’t terrible or anything, and I don’t think I’d have realized he was a virgin if he hadn’t told me.
 He wasn’t particularly embarrassed, but he seemed to think it was a pretty big deal, understandably.

 Anoushka, 26